pancerZH/jekyll-rtd-theme/MIT6.824/Raft.md

 ```

 It means running test 2C 500 times in total, and 5 tests in batch in parallel, and redirect warning flow to black hole (hide warning messages).
 This script would also copy logs of failed tests and store them at current directory for later check.

+A reminder: do not make your computer or laptop turn into sleep mode while running tests, because the test could not guarantee return back to normal after being waken up.

 ### Milestone: Universal AppendEntry RPC